SelcuukYilmazz/RINA/README.md

 # RINA

 ## Description:
 RINA is an Autonomous Underwater Vehicle (AUV) project.
 It is written in python, used OpenCV and Thread libraries.
 With threading we can control motors and camera in syncronization.
-Project is under progress and that is not final form of code.
+Project is finished due to some economical and school problems.
+But as a team we are still learning and we still want to build our own professional AUV in the future

 ## How To Use:
 If you need to detect Rectangle Shapes then start the code with argument ```1```